 Visit our Gender Affirming Care page for more information and FAQ.

-The Identity Specific Workshop Series has been adapted to better serve you, our students.
+Interested in inviting a counselor to facilitate a workshop?
 We understand that you have limited availability, and we want to meet you where you are.
 For this reason, student groups, leaders, collectives, clubs, classrooms, and more can invite a counselor from the Hamre Center to present on a topic of interest and join you in your own space.

 How to get started?
 First, you can choose a topic or we create a topic together.
 Second, email Hanin (she/her) at [email protected] to further discuss this opportunity.